Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

 \subsection{Twin-beam multi-photon entanglement}

 It is also possible to produce entangled states involving large numbers of photons, approaching the macroscopic domain.
-Such entanglement is related to experiments on twin beams (Smithey \textit{et al}., 1992) and should be called \textit{bipartite} multi-photon entanglement.
-It should not be confused with multi-photon entanglement in which each photon represents a qubit, and can be individually manipulated.
+Such entanglement is related to experiments on twin beams (Smithey \textit{et al}., 1992) and could be called a twin-beam multi-photon entanglement.
+It is different from multi-photon entanglement in which each spatially separated photon represents a qubit, and can be individually manipulated and observed.

-The bipartite multi-photon entanglement can be generated via a standard SPDC, but with a strong pump pulse.
-The interaction time is increased by employing cavities both for the pump and the down-converted light.
-Such a stimulated SPDC (Lamas-Linares \textit{et al}., 2001; Simon and Bouwmeester, 2003) may show the onset of laser-like action for entangled photons (\textquotedblleft entanglement laser\textquotedblright) in the sense that a (spontaneously created) photon pair in two polarization-entangled modes stimulate, inside a nonlinear gain medium, the emission of additional pairs.
+The twin-beam multi-photon entanglement can be generated via standard SPDC, but with a strong pump pulse.
+Stimulated SPDC (Lamas-Linares \textit{et al}., 2001; Simon and Bouwmeester, 2003) can be seen as an extension of interferometrically enhanced SPDC (Herzog \textit{et al.} 1994) and may show an onset of a laser-like emission of entangled photons, i.e. we can have an (\textquotedblleft entanglement laser\textquotedblright) in the sense that a (spontaneously created) photon pair in two polarization-entangled modes stimulates, inside a nonlinear gain medium, emission of additional pairs.